 - Always include a sample of your work (5 pages is a good rule of thumb), even if the agent doesn’t ask for it.
 No one is going to reject you for this, so this is the one place where I think it’s permissible to break with submission guidelines.
 If you are e-mailing your query, be sure and paste this in the body of an e-mail.
 No attachments.

-After you've sent that bad boy off, you sit back and wait for the agent to consider it.
+After you’ve sent your query letter off into the great unknown, you sit back and wait for the literary agent to consider it.
 And wait.
 And wait some more.

-Here's what's happening on an agent's end: First we print out all the queries and stack them up.
-Then we spread them around the room until they're a few inches deep.
-Next we lie down, wave our arms and legs, and make query angels.
+Here’s what’s happening on an agent’s end: First they print out all the queries and stack them up.
+Then they spread them around the room until they’re a few inches deep.
+Next they lie down, wave their arms and legs, and make query angels.

 Actually it works kind of like this.

-Bear in mind that many/most agents have a no-response-means-no policy, so if you do not hear back after a couple of months you have your answer.
-It is not customary to follow-up if you haven't heard back on a query.
-I personally try to respond to all e-mailed queries within 24-48 hours unless I'm out of the office, so if you haven't heard from me in a couple of weeks please contact me again, mention that you didn't hear from me, and include your original query.
+Bear in mind that many/most literary agents have a no-response-means-no policy, so if you do not hear back after a couple of months you have your answer.
+It is not customary to follow-up if you haven’t heard back on a query letter.

-Also please remember that agents are positively besieged with queries - you have one query you are worrying about, we have 15,000 or more to answer in a year.
+Also please remember that literary agents are positively besieged with queries – you have one query you are worrying about, agents have 15,000 or more to answer in a year.
 Keep your cool, stay calm, and be professional throughout the process.

 If you need feedback on your query or if you have further questions, there is a Query Feedback section in the discussion forums, and I am always happy to answer your questions in the Ask Nathan thread.